VHrishita/Forecastly_a_Weather_App/README.md

 **All Rights Reserved | Vempali Hrishita | 2025**

 ---
+If this Project adds value to you, consider leaving a star on the repository⭐
 > Fun fact: Forecastly doesn’t just show the weather — it makes your screen feel like the sky itself. 🌈